glennsl/rescript-jest/README.md

 ## Changes

 ### 0.8
-- [BREAKING] Converted all APIs to data-first semantics.  |> is deprecated in REscript 9.1.4
+- Moved repository from `glennsl/rescript-jest` to `glennsl/rescript-jest`
+- Renamed published package to `@glennsl/rescript-jest`
+- [BREAKING] Converted source code to ReScript, hence will no longer work with versions of BuckleScript that lack ReScript support.
 - [BREAKING] As of Jest 27.0.0, Jest-Circus replaces Jest-Jasmine by default leading to change in behavior of async and Promise before and after hooks.
 - [BREAKING] As the `|>` operator is deprecated in Recript 9.x, all APIs now use data-first (`->`) semantics.

 ### 0.7

 - [BREAKING] Actually removed `toThrowException`, `toThrowMessage` and `toThrowMessageRe` as they relied on assumptions about BuckleScript internals that no longer hold.